pelensky/pelensky/README.md

 I only check email at the start and the end of the day.

-Please don't call me on the phone if it is avoidable - I am uncomfortable when my phone rings when I'm not expecting it to (I think a symptom of working in a call centre in a country in which I had an accent).
+Please don't call me on the phone/slack call/teams if it is avoidable - I am uncomfortable when my phone rings when I'm not expecting it to (I think a symptom of working in a call centre in my university days).

-I am always happy to have a Slack Call, Google Hangout or Zoom meeting if we plan it in advance; even if that planning is as simple as sending a Slack message "Hey, can we have a quick call about XYZ" the answer will either be "I'm free now!" or "I'll be free at ${time}!"
+I am always happy to have a Slack Call, Teams or Zoom meeting if we plan it in advance; even if that planning is as simple as sending a Slack message "Hey, can we have a quick call about XYZ" the answer will either be "I'm free now!" or "I'll be free at ${time}!"

-I always turn my video on when we have a call, and would appreciate if you do the same.
+I almost always turn my video on when we have a call, and would appreciate if you do the same.
 Please don't feel like you have to turn on your video if you are not comfortable doing so.

 ## Meetings
 If the outcome of a meeting can be communicated or decided in an email or Slack conversation I would prefer we didn't have the meeting.